othercodes/blog/pages/02.blog/ubiquitous-language/blog_item.en.md

 publish_date: '07-04-2020 16:00'
 media_order: 'featured.jpg,ddd-lenguaje-ubicuo-01.png,ddd-lenguaje-ubicuo-02.png'
 metadata:
+    description: 'The ubiquitous language defines all the concepts of our business, it will help us communicate correctly and above all, it will help us to correctly model the domain.'
     'og:url': 'https://othercode.io/blog/ubiquitous-language'
     'og:type': article
     'og:title': 'Ubiquitous Language | otherCode'
+    'og:description': 'The ubiquitous language defines all the concepts of our business, it will help us communicate correctly and above all, it will help us to correctly model the domain.'
     'og:image': 'https://othercode.io/user/pages/02.blog/ubiquitous-language/featured.jpg'
     'og:image:type': image/jpeg
     'og:image:width': 800